barrelstrength/sprout-docs/sprout-seo/custom-schema.md

 You can create your own Custom Schema by:

-1. Extending SproutSeoBaseSchema with your Custom Schema
+1. Extending `Schema` with your Custom Schema
 2. Register your Custom Schema using the registerSproutSeoSchemas() hook

 Sprout SEO uses its own Schema API.
 See over 15 Schema integration examples in Sprout SEO (sproutseo/integrations/sproutseo/schema).